Luma Logo

 Being sick in Thailand without insurance means paying upfront before treatment, making high-stakes medical decisions without guidance, and covering costs that can range from a few hundred dollars to tens of thousands, depending on what happened.

 The most common risks, food poisoning, scooter injuries, and island medical emergencies, are the predictable realities of how people actually travel in Thailand.
-Insurance doesn't prevent them.
-It determines how manageable they are when they happen, and whether you're handling it alone or with support.
+Insurance does not prevent them.
+It determines how manageable they are when they happen, and whether you are handling it alone or with help.

-LUMA covers American travelers heading to Thailand with in-house Medipro guidance, regional hospital networks, and direct billing coordination where applicable.
-Travelers can also review the LUMA Asia Pass for broader Southeast Asia coverage if the itinerary extends beyond Thailand.
+LUMA covers US travelers heading to Thailand with in-house Medipro guidance, regional hospital networks, and direct billing coordination where applicable.
+For longer trips or multi-country travel, travelers can check LUMA’s travel insurance cost calculator to see the eligible plan and coverage options for their itinerary.

 Frequently Asked Questions